NiranjhanPalanikumar/computer-vision-rock-paper-scissors/README.md

 The file "task_4_check_model_works" is a basic code to verify the working of our exported model from Techable Machines.
 The prediction has the output in the form [[r, p, s, n]], where each variable stands for their respective class [[Rock, Paper, Scissors, Nothing]] and represents the confidence percentage in the video capture.

-An example of the result scores:
+### An example of the result scores:
 ![play_rps_function](https://user-images.githubusercontent.com/57700141/224304805-75e001cc-4171-4db1-a04d-fb20d446fe8d.PNG)

+The "Warning message" is due tot he use of model exported from Teachable Machines which gets compiled on the local machine before making the prediction.
 This was a 5 round series; where the first and second were won by the user the fourth round ended in a tie and the remaining two were both won by the computer bringing the score to [2-2] ending the series in a tie.

 ## manual_rps.py description
 This python file is a program written to get a user choice and select a random option for the computer from the list [Rock, Paper, Scissors] defined through get_computer_choice() and get_user_choice() functions.
 Another function named get_winner() is defined which takes in the computer_choice and user_choice as inputs and runs a seris of if-else statements to check for the winner.